 Cranial Pia Mater

-The cranial pia mater rests directly on the gyri of the brain and continues into the respective sulci.
+The cranial pia mater rests directly on the gyri of the brain and continue into the respective sulci.
 The Virchow-Robin Space, which is located between the cranial pia mater and the membrana limitans externa of the brain, separates the pia mater from the brain.
-The cranial pia mater consists of a thin layer of connective tissue cells (meningeal cells) which brings about a shimmering appearance of the brain’s surface.
+The cranial pia mater consists of a thin layer of connective tissue cells (meningeal cells) which brings about a shimmering appearance to the brain’s surface.

 The cranial pia mater is very vessel-rich and forms the outermost layer of blood vessels, which enter or exit the central nervous system, respectively, and eventually enter into it along with them.
 Together with the arachnoid mater, the pia mater forms the border of the subarachnoid space (see above).

-The arachnoid mater, the cranial pia mater, as well as the subarachnoid space, continue on as arachnoid mater and pia mater spinalis in the vertebral canal.
+The arachnoid mater, the cranial pia mater, as well as the subarachnoid space, continue as arachnoid mater and pia mater spinalis in the vertebral canal.